Ragura/dinkcreference/docs/guide/npc.md

 }
 ```

-It is always a good idea to freeze the player and the character before they start talking.
+It is always a good idea to [freeze()](../functions/freeze.md) the player and the character before they start talking.
 Otherwise, the player or the character could just walk away during the conversation!
 That'd be quite rude.

 Saying and waiting are interlinked.
 If the characters just say stuff over and over without any pause, it just doesn't feel quite right.
-So we'll usually put a `wait(250);` or so between `say_stop()` statements.
+So we'll usually put a [wait](../functions/wait.md)(250); or so between [say-stop()](../functions/say-stop.md) statements.
 We'll also want to give the character a different color text than Dink, so the player can easily tell the difference between what Dink is saying and what the character is saying.

-And finally, we'll unfreeze the characters at the end so the player and character can walk around freely.
+And finally, we'll [unfreeze()](../functions/unfreeze.md) the characters at the end so the player and character can walk around freely.

 ## Choice Menu